jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 copy/paste.

-{% comment %}

 ## Responding to reviewers

-- respond quickly, reviewer fatigue / context switching
-- create a document with the reviews verbatim, reformat to be bold/italics, and answer inline with normal font
+**Respond quickly.** Reviewers fatigue and their attention wains.
+Best to get it back to them quick while it's still fresh in their head.

+**Create a response document.** Start by pasting the reviews verbatim.
+I tend to reformat them in bold/italic with each paragraph prefixed by ">".
+I then embed my responses in plain text after each reviewer's point.
+This way, if you have to paste your whole response into a plain text form, the difference between reviewers and your comments will still be clear.

-- make a separate checklist for you and co-authors, ordered by importance
-  - keep going down that list until you judge not important
+**Triage.** Make a separate checklist for you and co-authors, ordered by importance.
+Keep going down that list until you judge items not important.
-  - justify everything below that line
+Then justify everything below that line.

-- start by thanking reviewer and highlighting what you appreciate
-- never argue, guarantees failure
+**Start by thanking the reviewer.** Highlight any specific ideas you appreciated.
+Thank them for their time.

-- reviewers may be quick/sloppy but they are never stupid and they are always "right"
+**Never argue.** Guarantees failure.
+Be tactful in your responses.
+Reviewers may be quick/sloppy but they are never stupid and they are always "right".

-- try to answer everything, but okay for minor points to acknowledge and justify not addressing.
+**Address everything.** You might get away with glossing over minor suggestions, but best to acknowledge and give your thoughts.
 Better to say you considered something and, while you didn't do exactly what is suggested, you did something similar.
-- link to "Being a reviewer"

-{% endcomment %}

 [nature]: http://blogs.nature.com/naturejobs/2014/11/03/how-to-get-published-in-high-impact-journals-big-research-and-better-writing/